-In addition to the other information included in this report, you should carefully consider the discussion of risk factors affecting the Company as set forth in Part I, Item 1A "Risk Factors" included in our Annual Report on Form 10-K for the year ended December 31, 2022 December 31, 2023, which could materially affect our business, financial condition or future results.
+In addition to the other information included in this report, you should carefully consider the discussion of risk factors affecting the Company as set forth in Part I, Item 1A "Risk Factors" included in our Annual Report on Form 10-K for the year ended December 31, 2023, which could materially affect our business, financial condition or future results.
 The risks described in these reports are not the only risks facing the Company.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial may also materially adversely affect our business, financial condition, and operating results.

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds, and Issuer Purchases of Equity Securities.
-Proceeds.
+Unregistered Sales of Equity Securities and Use of Proceeds.

-Purchases of Equity Securities None.
+None.